How to speak Drupal for MyLO

 Publishing options (triggers that perform an action)

-- Promoted to front page - piece of content will display in list of items on the front page.
+- Promoted to front page - piece of content will display in list of items on the front/landing page.
 Shows in descending order by date posted (10 items).

 Roles Sets of permissions that can be applied to individual users.
 Users can belong to more than one role.
-The following user roles are essential for LEW:
+The following user roles are essential for MyLO:

-- LEW Manager: an administrator who can administer any league and general content
+- MyLO Manager: an administrator who can administer any League and general content.

 RSS Really Simple Syndication.
 A family of Web feed formats used to publish frequently updated content such as blog entries, news headlines or podcasts.
 An RSS document (which is called a “feed” or “web feed” or “channel”) contains either a summary of content (“teaser”) from an associated web site or the full text.
 RSS is one of the many ways of connecting a Drupal website with external sites, systems and data.

 SEO (Search Engine Optimization) Search engines such as Google, Bing and Yahoo index the content on your site and use specialized and ever-changing algorithms to determine how to rank your content in search results.
 MyLO has done what it can on the back-end to create a clean, optimized environment, but it is up to the Leagues using the system to make sure that their content is well-structured and uses proper semantic markup to ensure that search engines know how understand the purpose of the pages and therefore rank them based on user searches.

 Sidebar Content Sidebar elements are created in the “League landing page” and display on the left side of the content when seen full screen.
 If seen on a mobile device, they display below the content.